 Through the combination of a regular floating habit along with healthing eating, exercise, meditation, yoga, medical cannabis, positive affirmations, and peer-to-peer-rehabilitation, Michael has finally found his way back to a life that he loves.

 Michael and Bek were also speakers at the 2016 Float Conference held annually in Portland Oregon.
 Check out the video below to hear more of his story first-hand:

-Zen Float Co is proud to support Veterans and offers a 20% discount off of a home Float Tent purchase.
+Zen Float Co is proud to support Veterans and offers a discount for a home Float Tent purchase.
 To learn more information about our special pricing for Veterans please click here.